-Computing is important to nearly all the scientific activities at KIPAC.
-This includes theoretical calculations as well as calculations relevant observations and experiments --- from simulating telescopes and their data to processing the enormous amounts of data being collected by the instruments.
-In astrophysics, computing is our only laboratory.
-If we want to understand what happens when a star gets consumed by a black hole or what happens when galaxies collide it is computing that allows us to experiment.
-It would take hundreds of millions of years to study the outcome of a galaxy collision.
-However, programming our supercomputers with the equations describing the physics of these amazing events allows us to see what happens on a human timescale.
-One has to include how gravity tugs on things, how gas pressure and magnetic fields push against it, how dark matter behaves differently from regular matter, how light emitted from gas depletes its thermal energy, etc. We are able to do this by carefully devising accurate and stable algorithms that capture the enormous length and time scales of these astronomical and cosmological processes.
+Some questions are physically impossible to answer through observation.
+For example, the outcome of a galaxy collision would would take hundreds of millions of years to study.
+However, programming supercomputers with equations describing the physics of these amazing events provides answers on a human timescale.
+By carefully devising accurate and stable algorithms specifying how gravity tugs on things, how gas pressure and magnetic fields push against it, how dark matter behaves differently from regular matter, how light emitted from gas depletes its thermal energy, and so on, KIPAC researchers can capture the enormous length and time scales of these astronomical and cosmological processes.

-Visualization: using partiview by Ji-hoon Kim & Tom Abel
+Simulations: Ji-hoon Kim & Tom Abel.
+Visualization: using partiview by Ji-hoon Kim & Tom Abel.

-In fact KIPAC researchers are following how the entire large scale structure of the Universe evolved over all of cosmic time and are involved in comparing it with actual observed data ever more refining our understanding of how the Universe came to be the way it is.
+In fact, KIPAC researchers are following how the entire large scale structure of the Universe evolved over all of cosmic time and are involved in comparing it with actual observed data, ever more refining our understanding of how the Universe came to be the way it is.

 A recent description of some work in visualization and understanding dark matter and galaxy formation is described in this seven minute video: